RemoteTechnologiesGroup/RemoteTech/tutorials/firstsat.md

 For missions to high orbits (or just for practice before you send up a full-fledged comsat), you may wish to include one of the other antennas in your design.
 If you have another antenna, you can move the DP-10 from the satellite to the launcher's upper stage, so you can discard it once it's served its purpose.

 If you have the Comms DTS-M1, right-click on it while on the launchpad, then click the button marked "No Target".
-In the window that opens, select "Mission Control" to make that the antenna's target.
+In the window that opens, select "Mission Control" to make it the antenna's target.
 Do *not* activate the antenna yet, or it will break off as your rocket builds up speed.
 Setting the target now will give you one less thing to worry about in the hectic minute before orbital insertion.

 If you have an antenna other than the DP-10, you will need to activate it in flight.
 You can do this either by right-clicking on the antenna and clicking "activate", or by binding it to an action group in the VAB.
 All RemoteTech antennas are safe to use above 35 km, so you should be able to deploy the antenna while still in line of sight to KSC.
 An alternate strategy is to bind the antenna to an action group together with the satellite's solar panels, and trigger the group to deploy everything once you leave the atmosphere.